- Polar Cruises

 Explore the lush tundra's, mountains and pack ice of Spitsbergen during this cruise through Norway's Svalbard archipelago.

-Set sail for the Far North, well beyond the Arctic Circle, to a legendary, highly coveted maritime route: the Northwest Passage, the only possible shipping route between the Atlantic and the Pacific.
+Set sail for the Far North, well beyond the Arctic Circle, to a legendary, highly coveted maritime route: the Northwest Passage, the historical shipping route between the Atlantic and the Pacific.
+This route is situated north of the Arctic circle extending from north of Baffin Island (Canada) to the Beaufort Sea (above Alaska)

 In Winter, this “roof of the world” is transformed into a majestic white desert; whilst in Summer, for a few short weeks, the temperature rises enough for the ice to melt.
 Life reappears, nature is reborn, the mythical route is finally free and we can breathe in the unique scent of great adventure.